Stuart Fairchild Player Props: Reds vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks fifth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Astros have a 3.26 team ERA that ranks first across all league pitching staffs.
+- The Astros have the first-ranked team ERA among all league pitching staffs (3.32).

-- Astros pitchers combine to give up the eighth-fewest home runs in baseball (70 total, one per game).
+- The Astros allow the eighth-fewest home runs in baseball (72 total, one per game).

-- France (2-1 with a 3.54 ERA and 35 strikeouts in 40 2/3 innings pitched) gets the start for the Astros, his eighth of the season.
+- The Astros are sending Blanco (1-0) to the mound for his third start of the season.

-- The righty last appeared on Saturday against the Cleveland Guardians, when he tossed 6 2/3 innings, allowing three earned runs while giving up seven hits.
+- His last appearance came on Wednesday, June 7 against the Toronto Blue Jays, when the righty threw six innings, surrendering two earned runs while giving up three hits.

-- In seven games this season, the 28-year-old has a 3.54 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.